Public sector spends £16.6bn directly with tech suppliers every year | Computer Weekly

 Most of the money is spent with IT services, but IT resellers are fast growing in revenue, with a growth rate of 77% since 2019, encompassing £3.7bn of the total spend.

-The NHS spends the most with resellers Bytes and Softcat, accounting for 38% and 51% respectively of their public sector revenue.
+The NHS spends the most with resellers Bytes and Softcat, accounting for 38% and 51% of their public sector revenue, respectively.

-In central government, the Ministry of Defence is the highest spender, with HM revenue and Customs (HMRC) in second place.
+In central government, the Ministry of Defence is the highest spender, with HM Revenue & Customs (HMRC) in second place.

 Most of the public sector spending took place via framework agreements, with 56% of contracts being awarded via frameworks or dynamic purchasing systems between 2019 and 2024.